 Kirstin has worked in the field of addictions and mental health for over 20 years.
 She is currently in private practice where she teaches mindfulness and has provided mindfulness training at Halton Healthcare, Joseph Brant Hospital, Centre for Addiction and Mental Health, Mount Sinai Hospital and Ryerson University.
 She has worked as a supervisor, educator and program planner in the field.
 Kirstin has formal training in Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT) and has extensive experience providing mindfulness training to healthcare professionals who plan to add mindfulness to their clinical practice.

-A life-long resident of Kitchener, Nancy is the Senior Director, Community Investment with United Way Waterloo Region Communities.
-Serving with United Way locally for over 18 years, Nancy works closely with community organizations, local government and other funders.
+A life-long resident of Kitchener, Nancy is the Senior Director, Community Investment and Engagement with United Way Waterloo Region Communities.
+Serving with United Way locally for almost 20 years, Nancy works closely with community organizations, local government and other funders.
 During her tenure at United Way, Nancy’s portfolio has included community investment and community development work, agency relations, research, measurement and evaluation and resource development/fundraising.

-Nancy is also involved in several community initiatives such as the Immigration Partnership Council and the Homelessness Partnering Strategy Community Advisory Board for the Region of Waterloo.
-Nancy has been deeply involved in Wellbeing Waterloo Region from the beginning of the initiative, and now acts as a co-convener of the Connectors Hub – the steering group for the initiative.
+Nancy is also involved in several community initiatives such as the Child and Youth Planning Table, Immigration Partnership Council and the Homelessness Partnering Strategy Community Advisory Board for the Region of Waterloo.
+Nancy has been deeply involved in the development of Wellbeing Waterloo Region.

 Education: Bachelor of Arts degree from the University of Waterloo, Master of Arts degree in Leadership from University of Guelph, Adult Teacher/Trainer certificate from Conestoga College, Management and Leadership certificate from Laurier’s Faculty of Social Work, and is an alumnus of Leadership Waterloo Region.